A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Optimal Rate-Power Selection

 since $ r_s = M(n,\rho_s + \Delta {\rho_s}^{\min},\varepsilon_m) $.
 Similar analysis can be applied if the optimum $ \Delta \rho $ is $ 0 $.
 Assuming that $ r_s-r_m \geq \Delta {r_s}^{\min} $, only a vertical movement is permitted.
 Since $ r_s - \Delta {r_s}^{\min} = M(n,\rho_s,\varepsilon_m) $, the optimum rate-power pair is

-Next, the Pareto boundary in a MOOP is introduced and the Pareto boundary of the investigated problem is characterized. \begin{definition}[Pareto boundary] The set of the optimal objectives of a MOOP is called the Pareto boundary.
-Any objective pair the belongs to the Pareto boundary cannot be objectively dismissed since none of the objectives can be improved without degrading the others. \end{definition}
+\begin{definition}[Pareto boundary \cite{cao_pareto_boundary}] The set of the optimal objectives of a MOOP is called the Pareto boundary.
+Any objective pair the belongs to the Pareto boundary cannot be dismissed since none of the objectives can be improved without degrading the others. \end{definition}